 Proponents of this argument propose the following: cannabis that has been properly flushed and/or properly dried and cured will burn white, or near-white ash.
 Similarly, cannabis that burns a black color is a sign of uncured marijuana, and a plant that has been over-fertilized and/or treated with chemicals.

 This belief is not a new argument, as the tobacco industry has been studying ash color for a significant period of time.
 Researchers found that, rather than fertilizer treatment altering the ash color, it was the fermentation process, specifically the high concentration of chlorophyll.
 According to Cannabis Business Times, the main takeaway is that white ash forms at high combustion temperatures and is mostly made up of minerals.

 While comparing to relevant industries such as tobacco is helpful in analyzing this belief, there is one dramatic differentiation between "flushing" in general horticulture and the term "flushing" with regards to cannabis cultivation.

 What Does It Mean to Flush Cannabis Plants?

-The term flushing, or flushed, cannabis is the practice of feeding the cannabis plant solely water in the last week(s) of the growing process in order to "flush out" residual chemicals or nutrients that are used to boost the cultivation process.
+In cannabis, the term flushing, or flushed, is the practice of feeding the cannabis plant solely water in the last week(s) of the growing process in order to "flush out" residual chemicals or nutrients that are used to boost the cultivation process.